-The Code imposes various restrictions, conditions and requirements relating to the exclusion from gross income for federal income tax purposes of interest on obligations such as the 2018 Series C Bonds.
-The Authority has covenanted and agreed to comply with certain guidelines designed to assure that interest on the 2018 Series C Bonds will not become includable in gross income for federal income tax purposes.
-Failure to comply with these covenants and agreements may result in interest on the 2018 Series C Bonds.
+The Code imposes various restrictions, conditions and requirements relating to the exclusion from gross income for federal income tax purposes of interest on obligations such as the 2019 Series A Bonds and the 2019 Series C Bonds.
+The Authority has covenanted and agreed to comply with certain guidelines designed to assure that interest on the 2019 Series A Bonds and the 2019 Series C Bonds will not become includable in gross income for federal income tax purposes.
+Failure to comply with these covenants and agreements may result in interest on the 2019 Series A Bonds and the 2019 Series C Bonds being included in federal gross income, possibly from the date of issuance of the 2019 Series ABC Bonds.
 The opinion of Bond Counsel assumes compliance with these covenants and agreements.
-Bond Counsel has not undertaken to determine (or to inform any person) whether any actions taken (or not taken) or events occurring (or not occurring) after the date of issuance of the 2018 Series C Bonds may affect the tax status of interest on the 2018 Series C Bonds.
+Bond Counsel has not undertaken to determine (or to inform any person) whether any actions taken (or not taken) or events occurring (or not occurring) after the date of issuance of the 2019 Series ABC Bonds may affect the tax status of interest on the 2019 Series A Bonds or the 2019 Series C Bonds.